 - NZD (New Zealand Dollar)

-You can now receive funds from within the USA, UK, Europe, New Zealand and Australia (more currencies being added regularly), it’s as if you had opened a UK bank account within this country.
+You can now receive funds from within the USA, the UK, the European Economic Area (EEA), Poland, New Zealand, and Australia (more currencies being added regularly), it’s as if you had opened a UK bank account within this country.
 This service is a total game changer.
 Firstly, online seller TransferWise is now positioned as an outstanding competitor of Payoneer or the WorldFirst World Account.
 But more than that.
 TransferWise will leverage their existing bank-fees-beating platform to offer a very low cost overhead to this solution which competes head on with your traditional bank when it comes to local currency foreign exchanges.
 Spending money abroad using multiple currencies and utilising atm withdrawals to do this has never been so easy.

 Who Can Use the Borderless Account for Bank Transfers?